xhssme/tom/FAQ_EN.md

 [Old version download address](https://github.com/xhssme/tom/releases/ "下载地址")

-> Currently only supports Android!Please note that the distribution channel of this software is only available through Google Play store.
+> Please note that the distribution channel of this software is only available through Google Play store.
 ------------------------------------------------------------------

 #### New changes